Is it time to put your kids on a screen time diet?

 Avoid most “fighting” shows, especially in the evening (ENERGY BOOSTER)

-Avoid Luigi’s Haunted Mansion game in the evening (NIGHTMARES)
+Avoid scary games/movies in the evening (NIGHTMARES)

-Ban Frozen 2 (Mama’s Sanity)
+Ban the annoying movies/shows (Mama’s Sanity)

 Step 4: Can Screen Time be Increased or Decreased for Special Circumstances?